cs1302uga/cs1302-tutorials/visibility/visibility.md

 | protected       | `protected`      |
 | public          | `public`         |

+Depending on where a declaration occurs, omitting a visibility modifier keyword means something different.

-Unlike in an interface, where the omission of a modifier keyowrd implies the method has public visibility, omitting a modifier keyword in a class implies the method or instance variable has _package private_ visibility.
+* In an an interface, the omission of a visibility modifier keyowrd implies the method has public visibility.
+In fact, the only visibility that is allowed in an interface decalarion is public.

+* In a class, the omission of a visibility modifier keyword implies the method or instance variable has _package private_ visibility.
+  All other visibilities are allowed, however, they must be explicitly set using a visibility modifier keyword.

 ## Why Visibilities?